f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/09-Testing.md

 # Testing and Client Generation

 It's time to see the real benefits of including as much information as possible in the types, which goes beyond a simple guarantee that certain things won't fail at runtime.
-Since the `api`s for querying state and delivering transactions was specified in the type of each module, hence in the type of the application via the `ModulesList`, we are able to generate client libraries for these actions for free.
+Since the `api`s for querying state and delivering transactions were specified in the type of each module, hence in the type of the application via the `ModulesList`, we are able to generate client libraries for these actions for free.
 This is especially useful in testing to eliminate as much boilerplate as possible, and to get compile time failures whenever an api change would break your tests.

 Let's take a look at how this works in the `E2E` test suite: